Kitware/QuickView/docs/setup/for_end_users.md

 At version 1.0, QuickView is expected to be installed and used from a personal computer with the data files also being local.
-Future versions will support the server-client model allowing access to remote data files.
+Future versions will support the server-client model allowing access to remote data.

 Releases so far have focused on macOS.
-We plan to add support for more systems in the near [future](../future.md).
+Support for more systems will be added in the near [future](../future.md).

 ---
 # Install

-For end users, we provide pre-built binaries that can be installed using just a few clicks.
+For end users, pre-built binaries are available and can be installed with just a few steps, as described below.

-1. Download the latest binary from the
+1. Download a pre-built binary from the
    [releases page](https://github.com/ayenpure/QuickView/releases/).
-   macOS users with Apple Silicon chips should download `QuickView_{version}_aarch64.dmg`, and those with Intel chips should download a `*_x64.dmg` file.
+   macOS users with Apple Silicon chips should download a `*_aarch64.dmg`, and those with Intel chips should download a `*_x64.dmg` file.

 2. **Important:** After the download, use the following command in Terminal to